Klrfl/abs-app/README.md

 have go installed on your machine.
 If you already have Go, install all dependencies with the command `go get .`.

+After all setup is done, you can go ahead and run `go run .`, and Fiber will tell you that the server is running on `localhost:8080`.

 ### Database

 This project uses PostgreSQL.
 Install it locally on your machine, database migrations will run automatically when you run the command `go run .`.
+For now, the seeder only has the user roles and one admin user.

-Sample data is coming soon
+Complete sample data is coming soon

 ### Todo

+In order of priority.

 - ~~Implement auth~~
-- implement limiting
+  - implement refresh token
-  - increase limit
 - implement ordering
   - for anonymous user (e.g. most people)
   - ~~for authenticated users~~
+  - ~~implement order completion~~
   - omit password field in orders
-- make a frontend application (as a monorepo)
+- ~~implement limiting~~
 - make `.sql` file for database migrations
+  - insert menu data
 - make API documentation, preferrably a dedicated site
+- make a frontend application, probably with Vue again or Svelte (as a monorepo)
-- make this api use docker lmao probably don't
+- migrate this API to use Docker (lmao I will probably not do this)

-After all setup is done, you can go ahead an run `go run .` to run the API.
+- final configurations and deploy!!

 ## How to use

-For the end user, are two main endpoints on each you can do CRUD operations:
+For the end user/application, are two main endpoints on each you can do CRUD operations:

 - `/api/menu`
 - `/api/orders`